Ironbeer

 Ironbeer is a soft drink that originated in Cuba in 1917 and was created by Manuel Rabanal.
 It has been described as tasting like "a fruitier Dr Pepper" or like Ironport soda.
-After Fidel Castro became Cuba's leader and oversaw nationalization of private property in 1960, "Inversiones Rabanal" run by Jesus Larrazabal (husband of Teresa Rabanal – Manuel's daughter) along with the Ironbeer of Cuba families (Rabanal, Larrazabal, Rojas) were exiled in Miami.
+After Fidel Castro became Cuba's dictator and oversaw nationalization of private property in 1960, "Inversiones Rabanal" run by Jesus Larrazabal (husband of Teresa Rabanal – Manuel's daughter) along with the Ironbeer of Cuba families (Rabanal, Larrazabal, Rojas) were exiled and settled in Miami.

 The U.S. version of Ironbeer Softdrink, without the 500 lb bell on logo, is owned and operated by the Blanco Family.

 History

 In 1991, Ironbeer's sister company, Sunshine Bottling, got into a business venture with Tropicana, which was looking for a new bottling company.
 Ironbeer then invested heavily into expanding Sunshine Bottling Co. to get it ready for the demands of this really enormous contract.

 Subsequently, Tropicana made a demand about the percentage of air in each can of their orange juice—an impossible demand, industry experts said, and one outside the terms of their contract—and extricated themselves from it.

 Ironbeer's CEO, Pedro Blanco Sr., sued Tropicana and eventually won a considerable sum for production costs and damages, but not before the huge legal bills sent Ironbeer into bankruptcy court.
 They emerged from bankruptcy in 1999.

-The softdrink along with a few others and the Sunchy line of juices is still being bottled in Miami by Sunshine Bottling Company.
-The company is still currently owned and operated by president and CEO Carlos Blanco Sr., Pedro Blanco Sr. has since died.
+The soft drink, along with a few others and the Sunchy line of juices, is bottled in Miami by Sunshine Bottling Company.
+The company is owned and operated by president and CEO Carlos Blanco Sr.; Pedro Blanco Sr. has since died.

 The labels on Ironbeer cans give the following story about the soda's origins: